 When it comes to search engine optimization, it’s important to note that there are both "on site" and "off site" factors that can influence your search engine rankings.
 Nowadays a lot of us are focused on building links, getting noticed on the social media web sites, and bringing in more traffic and sales: but we fail to take a deep hard look at what we have on our own web pages that might be causing a search engine to not "like" the page for some reason.
 And I’ve seen cases where it’s just one simple change on a web page (something that you may have never thought of) that makes a huge difference in search engine rankings.

 For many years, there have been online tools that allow you to see your web page just as if it’s a search engine viewing your web page.
 They’re called "search engine spider simulators".
-There’s one here, and another here.
+There’s one here.
 Using a search engine spider simulator can be helpful and can help you see issues that you may not be aware of: like text on the page that you thought was viewable by a search engine: but may not be (because it’s in a graphic or image).

 Google, through their Google Webmaster Labs, has recently introduced what they’re calling "Fetch as Googlebot".
 It’s a tool that’s part of Google Webmaster Tools that allows you to "see" what Googlebot sees.
 Once you have verified your web site with Google Webmaster Tools, you can log into Google Webmaster Central and start learning all sorts of great info about your web site.